edinburgh-napier/SET09102/notes/unit2_processes/conflict_resolution.md

 [Beyond Compare](https://www.scootersoftware.com/home), and
 [P4Merge](https://www.perforce.com/products/helix-core-apps/merge-diff-tool-p4merge) are
 external visual merge tools that can be integrated with Git.
-These tools provide side-by-side or three-way comparisons to visualize conflicts, making it easier to resolve them by showing the base version, current branch changes, and incoming changes.
+These tools provide side-by-side or three-way comparisons to visualise conflicts, making it easier to resolve them by showing the base version, current branch changes, and incoming changes.

 ### Integrated Development Environments (IDEs)